 You can configure H.264 decoding for remote desktop and published application sessions that use the VMware Blast display protocol.

-You cannot configure VMware Blast settings after you connect to a server.
+You can configure H.264 decoding and high color accuracy before or after you connect to a server.

 In earlier Horizon Client versions, you had to select a network condition option to provide the best user experience with VMware Blast.
 In this release, Horizon Client senses current network conditions and chooses one or more transports to provide the best user experience automatically.